-Michelle is the Director of Therapy4kids, and is a dynamic and enthusiastic Specialist Paediatric Physiotherapist, passionate about positively impacting the lives of the children and families that she works with.
+Michelle is the Director of Therapy4kids, and is a dynamic and enthusiastic Clinical Specialist Paediatric Physiotherapist, passionate about positively impacting the lives of the children and families that she works with.
 Michelle’s love for children is evident in the wonderful rapport she has with the children under her care.
 Her goal is always to help children achieve their full potential, as well a support their families.
-Michelle is dedicated to making Therapy4kids a welcoming, friendly and supportive environment, where children love coming to and parents are confident they are receiving the best specialist therapy for their children Michelle graduated from the University of the Witwatersrand (South Africa) in 2002 with an honours degree in Physiotherapy.
-She has worked in the Public and private sectors in South Africa, and since moving to the UK in 2005, she has worked in the NHS- working with children in the acute hospital setting, community and special needs schools, as well as in the private sector- where she had an active role in service development.
-Michelle has had lots of experience in the supervision and education of junior therapists and students, and now co-ordinates active In-service training for the therapists at Therapy4kids.
+Michelle is dedicated to making Therapy4kids a welcoming, friendly and supportive environment, where children love coming to and parents are confident they are receiving the best specialist therapy for their children.

 Michelle is a qualified assessor of babies’ movement patterns using Prechtl’s Qualitative Method.
 She also has training as a baby massage instructor as well as in baby yoga.

 Michelle is a member of the Health and Care Professions Council (HCPC), Chartered Society of Physiotherapy (CSP), and the Association of Paediatric Chartered Physiotherapists (APCP).